by Thairanked Guide

 October 08, 2025 10:47 AM

 If you’re planning to live or stay long-term in Thailand, getting a Thai driving license is essential not only to drive legally but also because it can serve as a valid form of local identification.
 Whether you’re in Bangkok, Chiang Mai, Phuket, or any other city, this guide will walk you through everything you need to know about how to apply for a driving license in Thailand as a foreigner.
+If you’re also interested in local traffic laws, check out our guide to Thailand’s alcohol rules as of 2026.

 1. Private Car License